High Homocysteine - A risk factor for arteriosclerosis

 Homocysteine is as dangerous for the vessels as cholesterol.

-As early as age 40, the first vascular changes can occur.
-For this reason, one should know their homocysteine level by the age of 50 at the latest!
+As early as the age of 40, the first vascular changes may already appear.
+For this reason, you should know your homocysteine level by the age of 50 at the latest!

-With a deficiency in vitamins B6, B12, and folic acid, exhaustion symptoms occur along with an elevated blood level of homocysteine.
+In case of a deficiency of vitamins B6, B12, and folic acid, symptoms of exhaustion are present along with an elevated homocysteine blood level.

-When these missing vitamins are reintroduced to the body, the homocysteine level also demonstrably decreases.
-As a result of this substitution, the risk of endothelial damage in the vascular system is reduced.
+If these missing vitamins are supplied to the body again, the homocysteine level demonstrably decreases.
+As a result of supplementation, the risk of endothelial damage in the vascular system is also reduced.

-The overall risk of cardiovascular diseases can be reduced by approximately 10-25%, depending on the risk group.
+The general risk for cardiovascular diseases depending on the risk group can be reduced by approximately 10-25%.

 How is the cost covered?

-The billing of the service is carried out according to the fee schedule for doctors (GOÄ).
+Billing for the service is carried out according to the medical fee schedule (GOÄ).
 It is an individual health service.
-Private health insurance usually covers the cost of the examination.
+Private health insurance generally covers the costs of the examination.